Overview

 Step E: Configure API Authentication

-Set up your API key using the provided credentials:
+Set up your API key using the provided credentials:- Open the Perch Partner API Collection

-2. Open the Variables section and add the apiKey variable.
+variable.
 This will apply the API key to all the requests in the collection.

 Add your API key in the Variables section of the Perch Partner API Collection